For A Versatile Solution

 What Are Your Needs?

 What do you need your speaker to do for you?
 Answering this question is the first step to making an educated decision.
-Some speakers offer very basic functionality, lacking an auxiliary input and relying solely on Bluetooth connection.
+Some speakers offer basic functionality, lacking an auxiliary input and relying solely on Bluetooth.
 Other speakers go as far as offering some smart speaker features, such as voice assistant.

 If you live an active lifestyle and spend a lot of time outdoors, we’d suggest looking for a speaker that not only offers IP67 but is also made with general durability in mind.

-If you’re someone who prefers the comforts of home, we’d recommend paying more attention to the aesthetic of the speaker, making sure it looks good – it doesn’t also hurt to consider some smart features and additional wired connection ports.
+Suppose you’re someone who prefers the comforts of home.
+In that case, we’d recommend paying more attention to the speaker’s aesthetic, making sure it looks good – it doesn’t hurt to consider some smart features and additional wired connection ports.

-For the party person, volume and lighting are going to be two valuable traits.
-While lighting isn’t always essential, you’re going to need a larger, louder Bluetooth speaker to get the most enjoyment out of your purchase.
+For the party person, volume and lighting will be two valuable traits.
+While lighting isn’t always essential, you’ll need a larger, louder Bluetooth speaker to get the most enjoyment from your purchase.

 How Much Can You Spend?

 Set realistic expectations of costs for what you need from a waterproof Bluetooth speaker.
 It’s worth noting that if you do opt for cheaper speakers, there are likely to be some downsides that come along with it.
-That’s not to say you need to spend a lot of money, but you will need to match your expectations with your finances.
+That’s not to say you need to spend a lot of money, but you must match your expectations with your finances.

-For quality waterproof Bluetooth speakers, you may find some smaller, limited-volume speakers available for around $50, though we’d recommend trying to establish a budget of between $100 and $150 for midrange options and closer to $400 for large, loud waterproof Bluetooth speakers that can cater towards a bit larger audiences.
+You may find some smaller, limited-volume speakers for quality waterproof Bluetooth speakers for around $50.
+However, we’d recommend establishing a budget of between $100 and $150 for midrange options and closer to $400 for large, loud, waterproof Bluetooth speakers that can cater to larger audiences.

 Connectivity Concerns

-While it’s not the most talked about feature of a speaker generally, connectivity plays a much bigger role than you may think.
-Bluetooth technology, for instance, has constantly evolved over the years, and the capabilities of the Bluetooth we had 10 years ago are vastly inferior to the technology that we’re given today.
+While it’s not generally the most talked about feature of a speaker, connectivity plays a much bigger role than you may think.
+Bluetooth technology, for instance, has constantly evolved over the years, and the capabilities of the Bluetooth we had ten years ago are vastly inferior to the technology we’re given today.

 Many people don’t think of upgrading because, to them, their speaker works just fine – but upgrading to a newer Bluetooth version can be a game changer, releasing you from strict proximity requirements to retain your connection and even reducing the latency between the source device (such as your phone) and the speaker.

-In addition to Bluetooth, there are a number of optional connectivity ports that your speaker may feature, the most common of which is an auxiliary input.
-An aux-in will allow you to connect a non-Bluetooth source component to your speaker, such as a TV.
+In addition to Bluetooth, your speaker may feature several optional connectivity ports, the most common of which is an auxiliary input.
+An aux-in, such as a TV, will connect a non-Bluetooth source component to your speaker.

-Consider what you want to use your speaker for and ensure that the connections you may want to use are supported.
+Consider what you want to use your speaker for and ensure the connections you want to use are supported.

 Making Sure It Sounds Good

-Sound is always a bit of a nuanced topic because it’s quite personal to the listener, and while there is the idea that a balanced sound signature is the best one, this just isn’t true for the average consumer.
-Those with a passion for audio gravitate towards a balanced sound since it is most accurate to the way the music was intended to be listened to.
-When the song is produced, mixed, and mastered – there is a lot of time typically spent ensuring that the frequency is shaped in a way the artist wanted.
+Sound is always a bit of a nuanced topic because it’s quite personal to the listener, and while there is the idea that a balanced sound signature is the best one, this isn’t true for the average consumer.
+Those passionate about audio gravitate towards a balanced sound since it is most accurate to how the music was intended to be listened to.
+When the song is produced, mixed, and mastered, much time is typically spent ensuring that the frequency is shaped in a way the artist wants.

 However, a balanced sound is not always the most fun-sounding profile.
-Many listeners prefer what is called a v-shaped signature where the bass is accentuated and so is the treble.
-This type of sound profile may not carry the same feeling as the artist intended to create, but it may make it a lot easier to dance to or just simply more appealing in a party environment, for instance.
+Many listeners prefer a v-shaped signature where the bass is accentuated, and so is the treble.
+This type of sound profile may not have the same feeling as the artist intended to create, but it may make it a lot easier to dance to or simply more appealing in a party environment, for instance.

-When we talk about sound quality, we take these things into account, but in a way where we don’t rule out speakers that offer a different sound signature.
+When we talk about sound quality, we consider these things, but in a way where we don’t rule out speakers that offer a different sound signature.
 Throughout this list, you’ll find that I’ve included speakers that may not be balanced but still offer a rich, crisp sound in the mids and treble that doesn’t sound metallic and thin.
-Similarly, speakers that distort heavily on the low end when the volume is pushed are something we tend to steer away from.
+Similarly, we steer away from speakers that distort heavily on the low end when the volume is pushed.

 How Easy Is It To Carry?

-Portability is a topic that becomes especially important when we talk about waterproof Bluetooth speakers, as these speakers are typically going to be used outdoors.
+Portability is a topic that becomes especially important when we talk about waterproof Bluetooth speakers, as these speakers will typically be used outdoors.
 Pay attention to the weight of a speaker before purchasing.
 Some speakers can be extremely heavy and difficult to move around.
 While these speakers suffice for static locations around the house, we don’t recommend these for everyday consumers.

-We’ve avoided adding particularly heavy speakers to this list, but even with these products, you’ll notice that there are some distinct differences in weight that may affect your purchase.
+We’ve avoided adding particularly heavy speakers to this list, but even with these products, you’ll notice that some differences in weight may affect your purchase.
 Heavier speakers can be problematic if they don’t offer a sufficiently easy way to carry them.
 That is to say, look for a speaker with a handle if you want something more weighty.

-There are going to be tradeoffs you need to make when it comes to portability, as the smaller a speaker is, the smaller the drivers are typically going to be.
+There will be tradeoffs you need to make when it comes to portability, as the smaller a speaker is, the smaller the drivers are typically going to be.
 This results in less volume and, while not always true, can also mean less overall sound quality.

 Can It Handle Your Lifestyle?

 Buying a Bluetooth speaker is a little bit like getting a dog.
-There are thousands to choose from and each one isn’t like the other.
-A speaker is designed to be incorporated into your lifestyle and not all speakers will match the life you live.
-If you’re someone who prefers romantic nights in the Jacuzzi listening to soft jazz, the speaker that works for you isn’t likely to be the same model as the one that would suit someone who spends his weekends on the beach sitting around a campfire.
+There are thousands to choose from, and each one isn’t like the other.
+A speaker is designed to be incorporated into your lifestyle; not all speakers match your life.
+If you prefer romantic nights in the Jacuzzi listening to soft jazz, the speaker that works for you isn’t likely to be the same model as the one that would suit someone who spends his weekends on the beach sitting around a campfire.

-If you live an outdoor lifestyle, focus on waterproof Bluetooth speakers that have a rugged design and are built to handle not only dust and water but also impact.
-Speakers like the Turtlebox, the JBL Clip 4, and BOSE Soundlink Flex are all examples of rugged outdoor-centric waterproof Bluetooth speakers.
+If you live an outdoor lifestyle, focus on waterproof Bluetooth speakers with a rugged design to handle dust, water, and impact.
+Speakers like the Turtlebox, the JBL Clip 4, and the BOSE Soundlink Flex are all examples of rugged, outdoor-centric, waterproof Bluetooth speakers.

-On the other hand, if you’re someone who is more focused on your speaking, being aesthetic, and matching your interior decoration, then something like the Sony SRS-XG300 or Marshall Eberton II may be a more appropriate speaker for you.
+On the other hand, if you’re more focused on speaking, being aesthetic, and matching your interior decoration, something like the Sony SRS-XG300 or Marshall Eberton II may be a more appropriate speaker for you.

-Regardless of what it is exactly you prefer, take this into consideration when planning your purchase.
+Regardless of what it is exactly you prefer, consider this when planning your purchase.

 With budget being a consideration in almost everyone’s purchases, we didn’t want to recommend expensive, premium speakers solely.
-Our list is comprised of some larger and more expensive options while also including products that fit lower budgets yet offer great value.
+Our list comprises larger and more expensive options, including products that fit lower budgets yet offer great value.

 Our Scoring Method

-When it comes to how we score these speakers, we take a unique approach with each list, making sure we give weight to what is most important in the speaker type.
-For waterproof Bluetooth speakers, our scores are calculated mostly from a value perspective.
-So while one speaker may objectively be better than another, we will adjust the score in accordance with the costs and provide a subjective interpretation of where we think the most value lies.
+When scoring these speakers, we take a unique approach with each list, ensuring we give weight to what is most important in the speaker type.
+Our scores are calculated mostly from a value perspective for waterproof Bluetooth speakers.
+So, while one speaker may objectively be better than another, we will adjust the score in accordance with the costs and provide a subjective interpretation of where we think the most value lies.

 Can I put an IP67 speaker in the pool?